Creating Altering and Deleting Database in SQL Server

 Drop Database DatabaseThatYouWantToDrop

-When we drop a database, it deletes the LDF and MDF files.
-We cannot drop a database if it is currently in use.
-We get an error stating – Cannot drop database “NewDatabaseName” because it is currently in use.
-So, if other users are connected, we need to put the database in single-user mode and then drop the database.
+Whenever you drop a database in SQL Server, internally it deletes the LDF and MDF files.
+You cannot drop a database if it is currently in use and at that time you will get an error stating – Cannot drop database “DatabaseName” because it is currently in use.
+So, if other users are connected to your database, then first you need to put the database in single-user mode and then drop the database.
+In order to put the database in single-user mode, you need to use the following command.

 Alter Database DatabaseName Set SINGLE_USER With Rollback Immediate